 A worldwide crisis can be a scary time for any business due to the uncertainty of the situation.
 A crisis isn’t planned and often comes with fast paced changes that require businesses to adapt their strategies quickly, often with new considerations or restrictions in place.

 The natural reaction to a loss of revenue is to reduce spending.
-Choosing where to cut spending is specific to each business’ unique situation and business model.
-In the past we’ve seen that advertising is often one of the areas businesses choose to trim their spending.
+Choosing where to cut spending is specific to each business’s unique situation and business model; however, in the past, we’ve seen that advertising is often one of the first areas businesses choose to trim their spending.

-Because digital advertising is flexible and easy to update, it is particularly susceptible to budget cuts in a time of crisis when every item in the budget is analyzed by business owners.
+Because digital advertising is flexible and easy to update, it is particularly susceptible to budget cuts in a time of crisis.

-With such uncertainty during a crisis should you continue to use digital advertising?
+With such uncertainty during a crisis is it reasonable to continue to use digital advertising?
 If so, how should you adapt your advertising to make the best of the situation?

 Here we’ll cover why you should continue to use digital advertising during a crisis and practical tips you can employ today to get the best return on your advertising investment during a time of rapid change.